cs-confs-br/cs-confs-br-data/README.md

 And my PhD students...
 - Augusto Mendonça & Filipe Pessoa

-Disclaimer: the university UFF is involved in this project and does not endorse any information put here, all being our sole individual responsibility.
+Disclaimer: the university UFF is NOT involved in this project and does not endorse any information put here, all being our sole individual responsibility.

+#### How to collaborate?

 This project is open and collaborative, so if you find any problem, please Open an Issue.